kubukoz/blog/mdoc/asking-better-questions.md

 # Due dilligence

-Ensure you've done **as much as you reasonably could** by yourself.
+Before submitting the question or issue, ensure you've done **as much as you reasonably could** by yourself.
 Reasonably - because nobody would want you to spend a week searching for an answer they could give you in five minutes.

 Many Open Source projects will have a checklist for this, and you can make your own if you like.
 Here are a couple things to try:

 ## Is this an XY problem?

-The first thing I want to mention is the possibility of asking a completely misguided question.
+The first thing you should check for is the possibility of asking a completely misguided question.

-It's a common trap that you see a problem, come up with a solution, encounter a roadblock while trying to implement it... then get hung up on that solution.
+It's a common trap that you see a problem, come up with a solution, encounter a roadblock while trying to implement it... then get **hung up on that solution**.

 Whereas it may be a genuinely legitimate way to get to your goal, it's a good idea to take a step back and ponder:

 > Is this really the right way to approach this?

-You may find that you're jumping through hoops to make that solution work for this problem, or trying to fit this problem into that solution.
+You may find **that it's not** - that you're jumping through hoops to make that solution match the problem, or trying to fit this problem into that solution.

 If you're lucky, someone aware of this phenomenon will ask you: **Is this an XY problem?**